AndrewSeldon/dragonsworn/docs/index.md

 There was *never* any organization of harassment or brigading against other subreddits by the moderators of [r/whitecloaks](https://reddit.com/r/whitecloaks) or [r/WhitecloaksToo](https://reddit.com/r/WhitecloaksToo), and to our knowledge, there was never any significant such organization by our members.
 Most of the subs we were supposedly brigading against were between five and three hundred times our size.
 This perception of harassment comes from several things.

-First, subscribers of[r/whitecloaks](https://reddit.com/r/whitecloaks) were generally active members in other *Wheel of Time* subreddits and generally had been since *long* before they were [r/whitecloaks](https://reddit.com/r/whitecloaks) members.
+First, subscribers of [r/whitecloaks](https://reddit.com/r/whitecloaks) were generally active members in other *Wheel of Time* subreddits and generally had been since *long* before they were [r/whitecloaks](https://reddit.com/r/whitecloaks) members.

 Second, many of the more vocal critics of [r/whitecloaks](https://reddit.com/r/whitecloaks) (including some mods of r/wheeloftime and r/wotshow) used very liberal definitions of "harassment" and "brigading".
-As an anecdotal example, ([/u/ncsuandrew12](https://reddit.com/u/ncsuandrew12) was banned for brigading/harassment from [r/wheeloftime](https://np.reddit.com/r/wheeloftime) after his very first comment there.<sup>4</sup>
+As an anecdotal example, [/u/ncsuandrew12](https://reddit.com/u/ncsuandrew12) was banned for brigading/harassment from [r/wheeloftime](https://np.reddit.com/r/wheeloftime) after his very first comment there.<sup>4</sup>

 >But aren't the mods known to personally be bigoted white supremacists?